ashish4kmax/Web_Lab_programs/README.md

 * Now for using databases click on xampp app and open it and start apache and mysql only and click on admin on mysql selection.
 * This will take you to the phpMyAdmin there you can create delete do operations on tables and databases.
 * Thank you!!

+# Exclusive Info on Q9.php for SORTING TABLE BY GETTING INFO FROM DATABASE Below is a video explanation to it.